isomerpages/sndgo-corp/_about-smart-nation/Our Smart Nation Journey/Achievements.md

 [Return to top](#our-achievements)

-### Singapore came up tops for Digital Inclusiveness
+### Singapore ranked first in Roland Berger’s 2021 Digital Inclusion Index

 Published by Roland Berger, the 2021 Digital Inclusion index ranks 82 countries.
 Singapore came up tops and was lauded for its inclusive measures such as free public WiFi and financial assistance schemes for digital skills training, which have been credited with supporting wider digital adoption, and narrowing the digital divide.